LukasPukenis/nes-emu/README.md

 more but it's really quick enough.
 So once I implemented the test I would just give it a spin, see which command fails then go implement/fix that command.
 Later on I encountered performance issue and this automated test proved itself worthy yet again when
 I refactored a lot of CPU code.

+----------- TODO --------------
+[ ] - add official rom tests just add to gitignore to avoid legal issues [ ] - Check all the info - PRGROM and CHRROM as this caused major headache [ ] - given a test input sequence with timings(based on cpu cycles executed) compare CPU and PPU data